-- 1. Introduction of three End User Categories for what was EUC01B/EUC02B: - i.
+- Introduction of three End User Categories for what was EUC01B/EUC02B as outlined in XRN4665 high-level this includes dividing EUCs as follows: - i.
 EUC01P/EUC02P For prepayment heating load - ii.
 EUC01I/EUC02I For Market Sector Code of Industrial & Commercial (I&C) heating load - iii.
-EUC01B/EUC02B All remaining MPRs - 3.
-To create adjusted ALP and DAF parameters to incorporate the weather movement more effectively.
+EUC01B/EUC02B All remaining MPRs - To create adjusted ALP and DAF parameters to incorporate the weather movement more effectively.
 Given the limitations of the system and the cost involved in code changes we are targeting the final ALP/DAF parameters which can be loaded without system change.

-Amendments to ALP and DAF would be by EUC, WCF will be unaffected due to system constraints via this modification.
+Amendments to ALP would be for EUC01B only and DAF updates would be by EUC, WCF will be unaffected due to system constraints via this modification.